Last Updated on: 7th February 2024, 10:58 am

-When you have retail shop or space for manufacturing, you will need a permit from the fire department and meet their strict guidelines for the safety of the employees and neighbors.
+When you have a retail shop or space for manufacturing, you will need a fire department permit and meet their strict guidelines for the employee’s and neighbors’ safety.

-Moreover, if you have your own retail space you will need other permits such as occupational permit, alarm permit, building permit, worker’s compensation insurance and others.
+Moreover, if you have your own retail space, you will need other permits such as an occupational permit, alarm permit, building permit, worker’s compensation insurance, etc.

 06. Sign Permit (avg. $20 to $50) –

 Many cities strictly control the nature of signs you use outside your business, including lighting, size, and location, among other things.
 Moreover, if you have rented a space, you will need the written approval of your landlord.

 07. Insurance (approx. $37,500 per annum) –